TopoToolbox/topotoolbox.github.io/source/index.rst

 implements fundamental algorithms for topographic analysis.

-Bindings for libtopotoolbox in higher-level languages provide a user-friendly interface to the library and enable data important and export, visualization and interaction with the geospatial data analysis ecosystems of those languages.
+Bindings for libtopotoolbox in higher-level languages provide a user-friendly interface to the library and enable data import and export, visualization and interaction with the geospatial data analysis ecosystems of those languages.